Advanced Medium Combat Aircraft: Prototype development phase

-The design work was completed in 2023, and approval for the ₹15000 crore project for prototype development was received from the CCS in March 2024.
-The Defence Research and Development Organisation (DRDO) expects to roll out the first prototype in three years and the first flight in one to one and (a) half years after that".
-Total 5 prototypes are to be built.
+The design work was completed in 2023, and the approval for the ₹15803 crore project for prototype development was received from the CCS in March 2024.
+The Defence Research and Development Organisation (DRDO) expects to "roll out the first prototype in three years and the first flight in one to one and (a) half years after that".
+A total of 5 prototypes are to be built.
 The first flight is expected in late 2028.
 The first three prototypes will carry out developmental flight trials, whereas the next two will focus on weapon trials.
 The prototype will be rolled out at an interval of 8-9 months.
 A Special Purpose Vehicle consisting of ADA, Hindustan Aeronautics Limited (HAL) and a private company was reportedly being formed for the development and production of AMCA.

 At the Aero India 2025, a full-scale engineering model of the AMCA was publicly demonstrated for the first time.
 The model was manufactured by VEM Technologies, a private company based in Hyderabad.
 The firm was responsible for end-to-end manufacturing of composites along with assembly and integration of the entire body.
 As revealed during the event, ADA has laid out a 10-year development roadmap for the rollout of five prototypes after the full-scale engineering development phase began in April 2024.
 The prototype roll out is planned by late 2026 or early 2027, followed by first flight in 2028, certification by 2032 and induction in 2034.
 The timeline details was provided by Krishna Rajendra Neeli, the Project Director of the AMCA programme.
 Each prototype will cost ₹1000 crore.
-The CCS mentioned that any cost overruns during the development should be reported directly to CCS instead of the Defence Ministry.
+The CCS mentioned that any cost overruns during the development should be reported directly to the CCS instead of the Defence Ministry.

+In June 2026, it was reported that the full-scale engineering model by the VEM Technologies was spotted at the ORANGE Outdoor RCS Test Facility of the Research Centre Imarat (RCI) via satellite imagery.
+The facility is located at the Dundigal Air Force Station near Hyderabad and is used to assess an aircraft's stealth performance.
+However, the model does not reflect the current design configuration of the AMCA.